What is Plan B®?

 Most women can take Plan B®

 Plan B® has been used by millions of women across Canada.
-Speak to your pharmacist to find out if levonorgestrel-containing medications are right for you.
+Speak to your pharmacist to find out if levonorgestrel-containing emergency contraception medication is right for you.
 Be sure to talk to a doctor or pharmacist before taking Plan B® if you have any of the following conditions: undiagnosed abnormal vaginal bleeding, known or suspected breast cancer, active liver disease or tumour, high blood pressure, diabetes, or if you are taking any prescription drugs, if you are breastfeeding, or if you have a confirmed or suspected pregnancy.

 Also make sure that you’re not allergic to levonorgestrel or any of the non-medicinal ingredients contained in Plan B®: colloidal silicon dioxide, potato starch, magnesium stearate, talc, corn starch and lactose monohydrate.